Sentinels optimistic as American Legion tourney begins

 “The California trip was tough … and we’ve had different guys missing at different times,” Johanson said.
 “But we feel like things are really coming together.
 Even with the horrible start, we finished as the No. 2 seed in the Southern Region.”

 The state tournament has been broken down into two separate weeks this year.
-The first week, beginning today, will have the two regions (North and South) meet in separate locations and determine the top four teams.
+The first week, beginning Thursday, will have the two regions (North and South) playing in separate locations to determine the top four teams from each.
 The eight remaining teams then will meet Jul.
 26-29 to determine a state champion.

 Pleasant Grove is the top seed in the South and gets a bye on Thursday.
 The PG team went 14-2 in Southern Region play, defeating the Sentinels in a pair of one-run games back in early June in Utah County.
 Pleasant Grove will play its first game of the Southern tournament Friday at 8 p.m. against the winner of Helper (10-4, third seed) and Sevier (5-11, sixth seed), which is tonight at 8 p.m.